-- Other allied staff within the organization may perform the following tasks under the direction of the qualified Care Coordinator: - Contact the participant to introduce Health Home benefits and schedule initial Care Coordinator face-to-face visit. - Conduct participant outreach and engagement activities to assess on-going emerging needs and to promote continuity of care and improved health outcomes. - Communicate with service providers and health plans as appropriate to secure necessary care and supports. - Advocate for services. - Assist and support participant with scheduling medical and applicable appointments. - Provide health education and other materials including customized educational materials according to the needs and goals of the participant, caregiver, or other social supports as appropriate. - o Promote participation in community educational and support groups. - Provide links to health care resources that support the participant's goals. - Support the execution of cross-system care coordination activities that assist participants in accessing and navigating needed services. - Educate participant, family, or caregiver on advance directives, participant rights, and health care issues, as needed. - Meet with participant and family, inviting any other providers to facilitate needed interpretation services. - Refer participant/family to peer supports, support groups, social services, entitlement programs as needed. - Identify, refer, and facilitate access to relevant community and social support services that support the participant's health action goals/care plan/treatment goals including medical/behavioral health care; patient education and self-help/recovery, medication adherence, health literacy and self-management. - Assist participant to apply for or maintain eligibility for health care services, disability benefits, housing, and legal services not provided through other case management systems.

-Provide general information and support the participant with connecting to community supports to ensure that needed services or equipment are received.
+- Other allied staff within the organization may perform the following tasks under the direction of the qualified Care Coordinator: - Contact the client to introduce Health Home benefits and schedule initial Care Coordinator face-toface visit. - Conduct client outreach and engagement activities to assess on-going emerging needs and to promote continuity of care and improved health outcomes. - Communicate with service providers and health plans as appropriate to secure necessary care and supports. - Advocate for services. - Assist and support client with scheduling medical and applicable appointments. - Provide health education and other materials including customized educational materials according to the needs and goals of the client, caregiver, or other social supports as appropriate. - Promote participation in community educational and support groups. - Provide links to health care resources that support the client's goals. - Support the execution of cross-system care coordination activities that assist clients in accessing and navigating needed services. - Educate client, family, or caregiver on advance directives, client rights, and health care issues, as needed. - Meet with client and family, inviting any other providers to facilitate needed interpretation services. - Refer client/family to peer supports, support groups, social services, entitlement programs as needed. - Identify, refer and facilitate access to relevant community and social support services that support the client's health action goals/care plan/treatment goals including medical/behavioral health care; patient education and self-help/recovery, medication adherence, health literacy and self-management. - Assist client to apply for or maintain eligibility for health care services, disability benefits, housing, and legal services not provided through other case management systems. - Provide general information and support the client with connecting to community supports to ensure that needed services or equipment are received.

 Predictive Risk Intelligence System (PRISM) provides prospective medical risk scores that are a measure of expected costs in the next 12 months based on the Beneficiary's disease profiles and pharmacy utilization.
-PRISM identified beneficiaries in most need of comprehensive care coordination based on risk scores; integrates information from primary, acute, social services, behavioral health, substance use treatment, and long-term care payment and assessment data systems; and displays health and demographic information from administrative data sources.
+PRISM identified beneficiaries in most need of comprehensive care coordination based on risk scores; integrates information from primary, acute, social services, behavioral health, and long-term care payment and assessment data systems; and displays health and demographic information from administrative data sources.